 How to deal with a summons at court

 - Provide the judge proof of income and explain your financial hardship if you couldn’t afford to pay the debt, and your goal is to get a reduced payoff plan.
-If you’re disputing the lawsuit and trying to prove something is inaccurate, present evidence to the judge.
-For example, provide proof that your last payment was more than four years ago towards the debt if your goal is to get it dismissed because you believe it expired past the Statute of Limitations.
+Present evidence to the judge if you’re disputing it.

-- Whatever you do, don’t skip court or fail to respond to the summons because you’ll get an automatic default judgment against you that could result in wage garnishment.
+- Whatever you do, don’t skip court or fail to respond to the summons because you’ll get an automatic default judgment against you.
+A credit card judgment can result in wage garnishment.

 - The judge will most likely be lenient with you and remain on your side, especially if the creditor skips court themselves, which commonly occurs.

 Why settle a debt with a collection agency that can’t legally prove it’s authorized to collect the debt?

 Why settle a debt when you can dispute it and possibly not have to pay it and get it off your credit entirely?